Belarus and weapons of mass destruction: Chemical weapons

 Belarus signed the Chemical Weapons Convention in 1993 and ratified it in 1996.
 It was a member republic of the Soviet Union during the Soviet chemical weapons program.

 Biological weapons

 Belarus was a member republic of the Soviet Union when that state signed the Biological Weapons Convention in 1972 and ratified it in 1975.
 Despite this, the Soviet biological weapons program spanned almost the entire duration of the Soviet Union's existence, including into the 1990s.
+The open institution of the Byelorussian Research Institute of Epidemiology and Microbiology, located in Minsk, allowed the import of hemorrhagic fever viruses for the program in the early 1980s.
+Via its relationship with the Institute of Tropical Medicine Antwerp, it obtained the Mayinga variant of Ebola virus and the Voege variant of Marburg virus.
+Arms control scholar Milton Leitenberg assumes these viruses were transferred to Moscow's Zagorsk Institute for weaponization.